ibroid/nest-backend-interview/README.md

 - Members can borrow books with conditions
   - [&check;] Members may not borrow more than 2 books
   - [&check;] Borrowed books are not borrowed by other members
-  - [&check] Member is currently not being penalized
+  - [&check;] Member is currently not being penalized
 - Member returns the book with conditions
-  - [&check] The returned book is a book that the member has borrowed
+  - [&check;] The returned book is a book that the member has borrowed
-  - [&check] If the book is returned after more than 7 days, the member will be subject to a penalty.
+  - [&check;] If the book is returned after more than 7 days, the member will be subject to a penalty.
 Member with penalty cannot able to borrow the book for 3 days
 - Check the book
   - [&check;] Shows all existing books and quantities
   - [&check;] Books that are being borrowed are not counted